 (2) Any other location that is held out to the general public as a location at which the investment adviser provides investment advisory services, solicits, meets with, or otherwise communicates with clients.

 A Missouri-registered adviser that resides and primarily works out of his home in Missouri but occasionally meets with two Illinois clients in a pay-by-the-hour shared office in Illinois will squarely fall within the inevitable gray area of this definition.
-Like many definitions, whether the advisor has a “place of business” in Illinois will ultimately require a judgment call to determine if Illinois registration is required.
+Like many definitions, whether the adviser has a “place of business” in Illinois will ultimately require a judgment call to determine if Illinois registration is required.
 In this hypothetical scenario, the frequency of such meetings will be the key.

 NSMIA undoubtedly simplified the regulatory interplay between the SEC and the states, but the de minimis standard is but one example of how the states can and have asserted their independent authority.